Azure/azure-sdk-for-python/doc/dev/tests.md

 [Sanitize secrets](#sanitize-secrets)).
 If you encounter any unexpected errors, refer to the [test proxy troubleshooting guide][troubleshooting_guide].

-At this point there should folder called `recordings` inside your package's `tests` directory.
+If tests were recorded for a new library, there should now be a folder called `recordings` inside your package's `tests` directory.
 Each recording in this folder will be a `.json` file that captures the HTTP traffic that was generated while running the test matching the file's name.

 The final step in setting up recordings is to move these files out of the `azure-sdk-for-python` and into the `azure-sdk-assets` repository.
 The [recording migration guide][recording_move] describes how to do so.
 This step only needs to be completed once.
 Your library will have an `assets.json` file at its root, which stores the `azure-sdk-assets` tag that contains the current set of recordings.

 From this point on, recordings will automatically be fetched when tests are run in playback mode -- either from a local cache (described in [Update test recordings](#update-test-recordings)), or from `azure-sdk-assets` if they're not locally available.

 #### Update test recordings